Special Education

 Early Start Program

 The Early Start Program serves special needs infants and toddlers, ages birth to three years of age.
-These multidisciplinary services are provided to students and their families in cooperation with San Andreas Regional Center in home, community, and center-based environments.
+These multidisciplinary services are provided to students and their families in cooperation with San Andreas Regional Center in home, community, and other natural environments.

-The Chrysalis Program, a North Santa Cruz County SELPA Regional program, currently serves thirty pre-school through 5th grade students from the north county.
-The Center provides services in three distinct demographic specific classrooms.
-Chrysalis One serves children in preschool; Chrysalis Two Kindergarten through second grade; and Chrysalis Three third through fifth grades.
-Inclusion with regular education students at Live Oak District’s Green Acres Elementary School and Tierra Pacifica is part of the K-5 program; preschool students gain inclusion experiences through the Campus Kids Connection preschool located within the Chrysalis Center.
+The Chrysalis Program, a North Santa Cruz County SELPA Regional program, currently serves up to seventy pre-school through 12th grade students from the north county.
+The Chrysalis Center provides services in four distinct demographic specific classrooms.
+The Chrysalis Program supports students from preschool through fifth grade.
+Inclusion with general education students at Live Oak District’s Green Acres Elementary School and Tierra Pacifica is part of the K-5 program; our preschool students gain inclusion experiences through Midtown Montessori preschool which is located within the Chrysalis Center.
+Our middle school students attend school at New Brighton Middle School, while our high school students Soquel High School.
+The programs are overseen by a Program Coordinator in conjunction with a Board Certified Behavior Analyst.

-Elementary: SH classrooms integrate basic skills, life skills, and communication for students challenged by severe handicaps (SH).
-All classrooms include medically fragile students and students diagnosed with Autism Spectrum Disorder (ASD).
+Preschool / Elementary: SH classrooms integrate basic skills, life skills, and communication for students challenged by severe handicaps (SH).
+Classrooms include students with cognitive challenges as well as medically fragile students.

 Middle: SH classroom provides students with exposure to functional curriculum, prevocational skills, and specialized training focused upon individual student needs.